walshbr/introduction-to-text-analysis/topic-modeling/topic-modeling-case-studies.md

 > any effective procedure that pursues the solution of a problem by means of a predetermined sequence of actions, or steps.

+In the last lesson we called the **bag of words** model an epistimelogy of texts, a way of understanding texts that might be different from what you were familiar with.
+You might think about an algorithm like an applied epistemology.
+We take this way of understanding texts and use it to produce some readings or results.
+We write a program that interacts with texts

 Until now, we have stressed approaching text analysis with a clear sense of your interests and the research questions that drive them.
 Topic modeling works a little differently: it is more useful for exploratory work.